Eric Garner 2014: Scanner Access and Police Accountability

 • No independent communication records

-It's impossible to know exactly how events would have unfolded differently under encryption.
-But we can identify what would not have existed if NYPD had been encrypted in 2014:
+No one can say exactly how events would have unfolded under encryption.
+But we can say what would not have existed if NYPD had been encrypted in 2014:

-• The initial news cycle would have started with NYPD's official narrative
+• The initial news cycle would have started from NYPD's official narrative

 • Independent timeline verification would have been impossible

-• Pattern data about police activity in the area would not have existed
+• Pattern data about police activity in that area would not have existed

-The bystander video—which proved essential to public understanding—existed independently of scanner access.
-But scanner access contributed to the broader ecosystem of monitoring, documentation, and accountability that surrounded the case.
+The bystander video that proved essential to public understanding existed independently of scanner access.
+But scanner access contributed to the broader monitoring environment that surrounded the case and shaped the coverage that followed.

-In the ten years between Eric Garner's death and NYPD's encryption in 2024, the department had many opportunities to point to cases where scanner access endangered officers or operations.
-They found none that justified encryption.
+In the ten years between Eric Garner's death and NYPD's encryption in 2024, the department had ample opportunity to document cases where scanner access endangered officers or operations.
+It produced no such evidence.

 2014